Regions Bank expands wealth group, names leadership team

-(Reuters) - Regions Financial Corp (RF.N) on Wednesday announced the leadership team for its new wealth management unit, in the latest step to bring together its banking, trust, asset management and insurance businesses under one umbrella.
+Sept 12 (Reuters) - Regions Financial Corp on Wednesday announced the leadership team for its new wealth management unit, in the latest step to bring together its banking, trust, asset management and insurance businesses under one umbrella.

 The move comes after Birmingham, Alabama-based Regions finished the sale of its Morgan Keegan brokerage business in April.